absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 ## Handle error in production

-When in production, error must be well handled to prevent unexpected rendered page or data.
+When in production, errors must be well handled to prevent unexpected rendered pages or data.

-Console errors remain the same, since we can normally assume that a developer will use the CLI, or will handle the error if using it through an application of his own.
+Console errors remain the same since we can normally assume that a developer will use the CLI, or will handle the error if using it through an application of his own.

 However, HTTP errors must be well handled for users, without stack trace or frames.
 HTML response can be easily customized through the `errors` views.